alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

 We have used the primary key to be a combination of o_orderpriority, o_orderdate, orderkey, and linenumber to ensure the uniqueness of the inserted data in each partition.
-The o_orderpriority is the partition key since it is the group by column in the query.
+The o_orderpriority is the partition key since it is the group by column in the original SQL query.
 And as explained before, aggregation in Cassandra is done in the partition level so we have to use the o_orderpriority as the partition key.
 Note that we have used o_orderdate as the first clustering column so that we can run range queries on it.
 However we will have to create a secondary index for the l_commitdate since we can't have two clustering columns and still be able to run range queries on both of them.
 Hence I have created a secondary index on the l_commitdate as shown below:

 ````